 Section 5.
 Quorum

-A majority of the Board, but at least five voting members, shall constitute a quorum for the purpose of conducting any and all business of the Board.
+A majority of the Board shall constitute a quorum for the purpose of conducting any and all business of the Board, except in the case of the Committees, whose powers and limitations are outlined in Article IV.
 The act by a majority of voting members present at any meeting, with a quorum, shall be the act of the Board.
 No one Governor nor less than a majority of voting members present at a duly convened meeting of the Board, has any legal status.
-A majority vote of voting members in a duly constituted meeting of the Board is the only official basis for Board action.

 Section 6.
 Annual Meeting

 Unless otherwise ordered by the Board, the meeting in June shall be the annual meeting.
 On those occasions where the budget is presented to the Board for approval in any month other than June, and unless otherwise ordered by the Board, the meeting in which the budget is presented shall be the annual meeting of the Board.